What is GDPR?

 Data Protection Lead…………….
 Joanne Stewart, High Ham C of E Primary School

 Nominated Lead Governor …….
-Rupert Little, High Ham C of E Primary School
+Chris Palmer, High Ham C of E Primary School